simon-anders/htseq/trunk/doc/install.rst

 If you have a source package (containing a subdirectory called ``src``), you need to first build the package before installing it.
-For this, make sure you have the GNU tool chain (and teh Python header files) installed:
+For this, make sure you have the GNU tool chain and the Python header files installed:

-* On a Mac, you need to install XCode (available from the Apple web site).
+* On a Mac, you need to install XCode (available from the Apple web site or from your second Mac OS X install CD).

 * On Ubuntu or Debian Linux, install the ``build-essential`` and the ``python-dev`` package.
 For other Linux distributions, similar packages are available.

 * On MS Windows, MinGW_ is a commonly used build environment.
 Using it may be a bit tricky, so use a binary package if possible.